 The Children's Museum of Manhattan is hosting its popular daytime ball drop and party again this year (for those who can't, or don't want to stay up for the Times Square event at midnight), along with other festive crafts and activities on Saturday, Sunday and Monday.
 (FYI: the museum's afternoon ball drop happens three times on December 31, so you have a few chances to catch it.)

-Kids can create a special hat and funny glasses to ring in the New Year in style.
-(Times throughout the day; Advance sign-up in the lobby required for hat and glasses workshop; recommended for ages six and up.)
+Create a special hat and funny glasses to wear as you ring in the New Year in style.
+Drop-in for kids six and older.

 Dec.
 29, 30 & 31